Tier List

 Top Picks In Build A Soccer Squad Cup Mode Upgrade Priority Tier List

-B Standard-Pack Filler for Short-Term OVR Gaps
+B Quest-Funded Reroll or Refresh for One Cup Bottleneck, Standard-Pack Filler for Short-Term OVR Gaps

-C Unlinked High-OVR Card That Breaks Chemistry
+C Unlinked High-OVR Bridge Card

-D Duplicate or Wrong-Position Card Kept for OVR
+D Duplicate or Bench-Only OVR Card

 Full Build A Soccer Squad Cup Mode Upgrade Priority Tier List Rankings